badaronline/movie-watchlist/README.md

 The Movie Watchlist App is a React-based application that allows users to browse and search for their favorite movies, create a personalized watchlist, and discover detailed information about each movie.
 This project was an assignment and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The app fetch data from TMDB API.
+The web version of this project can be seen on [Netlify](https://mymovies-watchlist.netlify.app/).

 ## File Structure
 The main files in the React app are organized as follows: